it-at-m/refarch-templates/docs/organize.md

 ## GitHub Projects

-For the RefArch, we currently use[GitHub Projects](https://docs.github.com/de/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)for project management.
+For the RefArch, we currently use [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) for project management.

 It is best suited for smaller projects that do not require extensive project management and have fewer stakeholders.